 The Ansible Automation Exam

-Because the EX407 is performance-based (like all of Red Hat’s exams), practice, practice, practice is necessary!
-This exam will likely require me to develop Ansible playbooks that configure systems for specific roles and then apply those playbooks to systems to implement those roles.
-Also, I may be asked to demonstrate my ability to run Ansible playbooks and configure an Ansible environment for specific behaviors.
-The length of the exam is 3 hours.
-Official scores for the exam will come from Red Hat and you’ll be required to sign a Non-Disclosure Agreement during the exam.
+Because the EX407 is performance-based, like all of Red Hat’s exams, practice, practice, practice is a necessity.
+This exam will likely require me to develop Ansible playbooks that configure systems for specific roles, and then apply those playbooks to systems to implement those roles.
+I may also be asked to demonstrate my ability in running Ansible playbooks, and configure an Ansible environment for specific behaviors.
+The exam is 3 hours long.
+Official scores for the exam will come from Red Hat, and you’ll be required to sign a Non-Disclosure Agreement.

 Journey to Success

-As I have gained further success, that success is not anything determined by others but set by myself: the more opportunities and money that have come, the more likely I am to say yes to things that really aren’t making me more successful or things that I am passionate about.
-This, in many aspects, has become a challenge when attempting more and more certifications that will lead to what I hope are better or greater opportunities.
+As I have gained further success, that success is not anything determined by others but set by myself.
+The more opportunities and money that have come, the more likely I am to say yes to things that really aren’t making me more successful, or things that I am not passionate about.
+This, in many aspects, has become a challenge as I attempt more and more certifications that will lead to what I hope are better or greater opportunities.

-Once I determined that I wanted to pursue the RHCA, I knew that it would require time away from family, from friends, and from doing things that many would consider to be much more fun and exciting than reading, studying, and practicing for an exam.
-I decided that the first action I would take after deciding to pursue this designation, was to first, purchase the exam vouchers and setting a date and time that I would take the exam.
+Once I determined that I wanted to pursue the RHCA, I knew that it would require time away from family and friends.
+Instead of being with them, I’d be reading, studying, and practicing for an exam.
+The first thing I did, after deciding to chase the RHCA, was to purchase the exam vouchers and set a date for the exam.
 I have heard of someone completing all 5 exams in 5 months.
-I think to myself, wow that is amazing, but remembering not to compare myself to others, that this is my own journey, and I returned my focus to me.
+I thought to myself “Wow that is amazing,” but had to remember not to compare myself to others.
+This is my own journey, and I returned my focus to me.

 The Bigger Picture